28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of the mouse catalytic subunit of cAMP-dependent protein kinase complexed with MnATP and a peptide inhibitor (1ATP)

-Zoom in on the model to view each of the labeled residues.
+Zoom in on the model to view each labeled residue.
 All of the features shown in Figure \(\PageIndex{3}\) are displayed in this model.
 The activation loop is shown in dark blue, and the catalytic loop is shown in red.
 The peptide inhibitor is shown in cyan.
 The normal target motif for phosphorylation by Protein Kinase A (Arg-Arg-X-Ser/Thr-X) has been replaced in this model by Arg-Arg-X-Ala-X. Why does this make the peptide an inhibitor instead of a substrate?

 Many primary signals activate adenylate cyclase through G protein-coupled receptors (GPCRs), producing cAMP as a secondary messenger.
 These include corticotropin, dopamine, epinephrine (β-adrenergic), follicle-stimulating hormone, glucagon, many odorants, prostaglandins E1 and E2, and many tastants.
 All of these would activate protein kinase A. Some enzymes regulated by cAMP-dependent phosphorylation by PKA are shown in Table \(\PageIndex{1}\) below